Lonn Reisman: Coaching career

 During the 2001–02 season, Reisman guided the Texans to their first 20-win season as a Division II member.
 The following year, Tarleton state finished 29–4, won the LSC North Division Championship, and advanced to their first-ever Sweet 16.
 In the 2003–04 season, he won his first LSC Tournament title.
 He earned TABC Small College Coach of the Year, NABC Regional Coach of the Year, and LSC Coach of the Year honors in 2004.
 During the 2004–05 season, Reisman guided the Texans to their first Final Four appearance.
 Between 2010 and 2012 Reisman had two of the greatest defensive teams in NCAA Division II history, holding opponents to 53.3 and 56.3 points per game.
 His 2013-14 team began the season a school-record 18-0 and finished 28-3 and won the LSC regular season and tournament.
 In the 2014–15 season, Reisman guided the team to a school-record 31–4 record and he reached his second Final Four after defeating the University of Mount Olive in the Elite Eight.

 On January 2, 2016, Reisman won his 600th career victory, a 71–61 win over Cameron, and was presented with a proclamation from Texas governor Greg Abbott.
 In September 2016, Reisman underwent successful surgery to remove his prostate cancer.
 On March 23, 2018, Reisman announced he was stepping down as head coach in favor of his son, Chris Reisman.
 He finished his career with 691 career wins, with 654 of them at Tarleton, the most wins by anyone in Tarleton history.
 His record at Wisdom Gymnasium was 418–72, and his teams spent 128 weeks ranked in the National Association of Basketball Coaches (NABC) poll.

 Post-coaching career

 After stepping down from coaching, Reisman continued as the athletic director at Tarleton State.
 On May 5, 2019, he was inducted as the 169th member of Tarleton State's hall of fame.
 On May 22, he hired Mike Sirianni as the seventh baseball coach in Tarleton State's modern history.
 Reisman presided at a ceremony in November 2019 to welcome Tarleton State's entry into NCAA Division I and the Western Athletic Conference starting the 2020–21 season.
 On March 30, 2020, Reisman hired Billy Gillispie, who formerly coached at Kentucky, as the next basketball coach at Tarleton State.

+In June 2024, Reisman was appointed assistant to the president for special projects at Howard Payne University.
+In 2025, he ran for mayor of Stephenville, Texas against David Baskett.
+Reisman was elected, receiving 1,265 votes to Baskett’s 643 votes.